Recent Alumni Updates

 Jeff Patterson (1992) is pursuing a career as a firefighter.
 Jeff resides with his wife Diane in San Diego, CA.

-Satina (Chiricosta) Pitcher (1992) is a Career Counselor at CSU-East Bay.
-She was previously a program and policy analyst at UC Berkeley.
-She earned a Masters in Education from the University of Maine.
+Satina (Chiricosta) Pitcher (1992) currently holds the title of Engineering Team Lead and Assistant Director of Counseling and Programs at UC Berkeley.
+She collaborates with UC Berkeley’s faculty and staff to create innovative engineering projects for students currently enrolled in UC Berkeley’s College of Engineering.
+She has been a Career Counselor at CSU-East Bay, and a program and policy analyst at UC Berkeley.
+She earned a Master’s in Education from the University of Maine.

-Seth Rafkin (1994) is a partner in the law firm of Cooley Godward Kronish, San Diego office.
+Seth Rafkin (1994) is a partner in the law firm of Cooley LLP.
 He earned his J.D. from University of California-Davis.

 Mark Sheppard (1992) received his master’s of public administration from California State University, San Bernardino.
 Mark resides with his wife Penny in Redlands, CA.

 Amy Skonieczny (1994) is an Assistant Professor of International Relations at San Francisco State University.
 Her interests include social construction of US trade politics, societal influence on US foreign policy, and social theory and narratives in global political economy.
 She received her Ph.D in Political Science from University of Minnesota in 2008.